-The ID treatment (German: Erkennungsdienstliche Behandlung, similar to booking someone to establish their identity) is usually carried out in the course of a detention at police stations or in prison collection centres ("GeSa" = "Gefangenensammelstelle" in German) and is governed by § 204 LVwG SH or § 81b StPO.
-However, it can also work differently: At some Ende Gelände actions in the Rhineland, for example, a slimmeddown version was carried out, presumably for capacity reasons, on most participants who refused to give their personal details.
+The ID treatment (German: Erkennungsdienstliche Behandlung, similar to booking someone to establish their identity) is usually carried out in the course of a detention at police stations or in prison collection centres ("GeSa" = "Gefangenensammelstelle" in German) and is governed by §183 LVwG SH; §16 Gesetz über die Datenverarbeitung der Polizei, PolDVG HH; §15 NPOG oder §81b StPO.
+However, it can also work differently: At some Ende Gelände actions in the Rhineland, for example, a slimmed-down version was carried out, presumably for capacity reasons, on most participants who refused to give their personal details.
 After a search of the body for possible identity papers, only a photo was taken.
 In some cases, the police also worked with mobile fingerprint scanners.
 ID treatment usually involved taking photographs of you, taking fingerprints, measuring height and noting external features such as tattoos.